 Example Sentences

-• Don’t let a single rejection dishearten you—keep trying.
+- Don’t let a single rejection dishearten you—follow up and keep applying.

 Dishearten Synonyms